School Logo

 Safeguarding

 Our safeguarding on policy outlines the school’s procedure for checking the identity and suitability of visitors.
+Education and training providers will be expected to adhere to this policy.

 Premises and facilities

 The school will make the Theatre, the Sports Hall or Fitness Centre, classrooms or meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available audio and visual specialist equipment to support provider presentations where needed.
 This will all be discussed and agreed in advance of the visit with the careers leader or a member of their team.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature for the careers sections in the school library , which are managed by the school librarian.
+These resources are available to all students at lunch and break times.

-• Complaints
+Complaints

-Any complaints with regards to provider access can be raised following the school complaints procedure
+Any complaints with regards to provider access can be raised following the school complaints procedure.

-• Monitoring arrangements
+Monitoring arrangements

+The school’s arrangements for managing the access of education and training providers to students are monitored by The Careers Leader.
 This policy will be reviewed by The Careers Leader annually.
 At every review, the policy will be approved by the governing board.

 Careers Lead